• Skip to primary navigation

 TechEngage » How-to » Components

-It goes without saying that not all computers are built for the best games out there.
+Not all computers are built for the best games.
 To play a particular PC game, you’ll need to know what graphics card you have installed and compare that against the minimum requirements for the game.
 If you are into gaming, it is necessary to grasp the details of the best graphics cards available on the market.

 Here’s how to figure out which graphics card your PC or laptop has in it.